Varun-Singhal/Hooli-Music/readme.md

 	* Youtube : Music Videos
 	* Mailgun : Email API for sending confirmation & password recovery support

+### Technology Stack

+The application is built using the following tech stack :

+	* Tkinter (Python UI Framework)
+	* Pygame (Python framework for making basic games - used for better graphics and music integration on start-up)
+	* MySQLdb / MongoDB (The application was initially built MongoDB)

+	The database is changed to MySQLdb from MongoDB to explore the possiblities with using various database management systems.

+### Running the application

+If you wish to run the application, you need to configure the database as per written in code base.
+The API keys used were enabled for trail version.
+You need to re-issue the API keys for smooth running.

 ### Screenshots

 ![Start](https://github.com/Varun-Singhal/Hooli-Music/blob/master/screenshots/1.png)